-- · Your customer creates a PBX device for a supported model and inputs a device's MAC address. - Sipwise C5 sends the provided MAC address to the device vendor (e.g. rps.yealink.com). - When the corresponding device is connected to the network, the device fetches the provisioning URL from the vendor site. - The device downloads its specific configuration and the firmware from Sipwise C5. - The phone updates the firmware and automatically sets the SIP proxy server, username and password and other SIP parameters received from Sipwise C5.
+- · Your customer creates a PBX device for a supported model and inputs a device's MAC address. - Sipwise C5 sends the provided MAC address to the device vendor (e.g. api.eds.al-enterprise.com, rps.yealink.com or sraps.snom.com). - When the corresponding device is connected to the network, the device fetches the provisioning URL from the vendor site. - The device downloads its specific configuration and the firmware from Sipwise C5. - The phone updates the firmware and automatically sets the SIP proxy server, username and password and other SIP parameters received from Sipwise C5.